cirrusidentity/docker-simplesamlphp/README.md

 path `/simplesaml` to the SSP's `www` folder.
 You can adjust the Apache mapping with `SSP_APACHE_ALIAS` environmental variable.
 The default document root is `/var/www`

-## Production

-We'll be iterating on this image and making breaking changes.
-Currently this image is useful for testing/learning SSP and testing custom modules.

 # Ports Matter - Use a Proxy